saurav08750/Simulating-EDR-with-LimaCharlie-Victim-Attacker-VMs-and-Sliver-C2-Framework/README.md

-# Simulating EDR with LimaCharlie Victim-Attacker VMs and Sliver-C2 Framework-
+# Simulating EDR with LimaCharlie Victim-Attacker VMs and Sliver-C2 Framework

 I have Worked on a home lab using blog posts and simulated Endpoint Detection and Response(EDR) system which consists of a Windows 10 victim virtual(VM) machine,